Jonathan-hanekom-punchb2b/dnc_checker/README.md

 # 🛑 Do Not Contact (DNC) Checker

-This tool helps teams safely and **accurately compare a list of sourced contacts against a "Do Not Contact" (DNC) list**, using both exact and fuzzy matching techniques on company names and domains.
+This tool helps teams safely and **accurately compare a list of sourced accounts against a "Do Not Contact" (DNC) list**, using both exact and fuzzy matching techniques on company names and domains.

 ---